The Good Guys

-Discover The Good Guys Range of air conditioners: portable, split system and reverse cycle air conditioners from top brands like Kelvinator, Fujitsu, Panasonic, Dimplex, Hisense, Samsung, Westinghouse and more.
+The Good Guys has a large range of energy efficient split system and reverse cycle air conditioners from top brands like Kelvinator, Fujitsu, Panasonic, Dimplex, Hisense, Samsung, Westinghouse and more.

 Energy Rating

 When shopping for an air conditioner for your home, make sure you check the energy star rating before making a purchase.
-More stars = higher energy efficiency rating = more savings.
+More stars mean higher energy efficiency which could help you save on overall running costs in the long term.

 Consumption